fabiovin/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 The scope of this document is to provide a well-defined series of opinionated interpretations and rules (that de facto standard web applications can currently support), based on the current list of Requirements and Recommendations expressed in the INSPIRE Technical Guidance documents.

+The recommendations expressed here apply to the data set and service metadata records, as well as to the service (capabilities) documents.
+In particular, the data set and service metadata records must be available in the relevant national geoportal (see https://inspire.ec.europa.eu/INSPIRE-in-your-Country), must be harvested by the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu) and must be INSPIRE-compliant.

 ## 3. Conformance <a name="conformance"></a>

 _TODO_